pragnyanramtha/lecture/step 1 - Resolve.md

 If your resolve is weak, you procrastinate, you lose.
 If your resolve is strong, you get better.
 Not much to explain here.

-I get it, alright?
-Programming feels boring.
+I get it, alright? computer science feels boring.
 It's such a pain in the ass.
-It's not cool.
-It requires a lot of mental effort, and you learn all these boring concepts that make you question why.
+It's not cool like games, fun like movies, engaging like reels.

-Computer science is a field where it takes the longest time to get the fruits of your labor (and so are all other fields), so the least thing you can do is make it cooler, more challenging, more dramatic than it actually is.
+but you see, Computer science is a field where it takes the longest time to get the fruits of your labor (and so are all other fields), so the least thing you can do is make it cooler, more challenging, more dramatic than it actually is.

+think about it, if you actually liked what you were doing, would you stop doing it ? would you give up ? that is your obsession.

 ---